Two Massages, a Fish Spa & a Pharmacy: An Ode to Bangkok’s Khao San Road

 Shockingly, the first two times I visited Bangkok, I was so busy exploring the Grand Palace, the temples and the markets that I never even made it to Khao San Road.
-By my 3rd trip, I was determined to check it out and when I did, it quickly became a must for me on every trip to Bangkok.
-For the past two weeks of my trip, I’ve been adding to my list of things I need to do while on Khao San this time.
+By my third trip, I was determined to check it out.
+And when I did, it quickly became a must for me on every trip to Bangkok.
+For the past two weeks, I’ve been compiling a Khao San to-do list while in Bangkok.

 Here’s the rundown of my to-do list: